kennovation1/reanimate/README.md

 ```

 ## TODOs
+- [ ] Buzzer isn't quite working anymore.
+Peeps once when activated and that's all.
+Use testaux.py with board 4 and pin 16
 - [ ] (defer) Add a license file (what type?)
 - [ ] (defer) Get linear power supply for about 4 amps or gang my current power supplies in parallel
 - [ ] (defer) Better sync midi to lamps.
 If I had more time, I'd like to have a less kludgy way of playing midi audio and driving displaymidi.py so that the audio and lamps are properly synched.